kairos-io/kairos/docs/content/en/docs/Examples/p2p_e2e.md

 Start the Machines (VM, or baremetal) with Netboot ( see also [here](/docs/reference/auroraboot/#3-start-nodes) ) and wait for the installation to finish.

-Afterward you should be able to ssh to one of the machines and be able to use your Kubernetes cluster:
+Afterward, you should be able to ssh to one of the machines and be able to use your Kubernetes cluster:

 ``` bash
 $ ssh kairos@IP